plone/plone.app.theming/src/plone/app/theming/browser/resources/userguide.rst

   The request used to render the fragment.
 When using a fragment from the ``href`` of a rule, this is a clone of the request used to render the page, but with the path to the fragment view, not the original content object.
+  Note that form parameters from the original request are not available in this request.
 ``portal``
   The portal root object.
 ``portal_url``